Edmund Kemper: First murders

-On August 27, 1964, at the age of 15, Kemper killed his grandmother Maude Matilda (Hughey) Kemper (1897–1964) with a rifle after an argument, shooting her once in the head and twice in the back, then stabbing her several times.
+On August 27, 1964, at the age of 15, Kemper killed his grandmother Maude Matilda Kemper (née Hughey; 1897–1964) with a rifle after an argument, shooting her once in the head and twice in the back, then stabbing her several times.
 When Kemper's grandfather Edmund Emil Kemper Sr. (1892–1964) came home, Kemper fatally shot him in the driveway.
 Kemper phoned his mother, who told him to call police.
 Kemper did so and waited for police to arrive.

-Kemper told police that he "just wanted to see what it felt like to kill Grandma", and later said he killed his grandfather because he would be angry with Kemper.
+Kemper told police that he "just wanted to see what it felt like to kill Grandma", and later said he killed his grandfather because he would be angry with him.
 Kemper's crimes were deemed incomprehensible for a 15-year-old to commit, and court psychiatrists diagnosed him with paranoid schizophrenia.
 He was sent to Atascadero State Hospital, a maximum-security facility in San Luis Obispo County that houses mentally ill convicts.